 1. Which Services are Processing Voice-Data?

 Data protection officers are often surprised by the number of employees involved in the voice casting process.
-Depending on the size of an organisation, an Account Manger will assign the voice production of a project to a Project Manager, who may then assign the project to an audio localisation manager or external subcontractor.
+Depending on the size of an organisation, an Account Manger will assign the voice production of a project to a Project Manager, who may then assign the project to an Audio Localisation Manager or external vendor.

-- Circulating samples are often saved by handlers, either inadvertently or for future castings
+- Circulating samples are often saved by handlers, either inadvertently or intentionally future castings

-Localisation professionals reception voice-data from multiple sources and a good compliance practice is to designate one voice-data reception point, an “Honorary Voice-Data DPO”, to centralise the data and monitor voice-data compliance and related workflows.
+Localisation professionals receive voice personal data from multiple sources and a good compliance practice is to designate one voice-data reception point, a “Voice Data Manager” to centralise the data, define and implement internal audio compliance workflows, and manage legal obligations such as:

 - Deleting non-authorised samples within a determined time limit